robsonfelix/notakey-windows-cp/docs/manual/source/includes/_index.md

 # FAQ

+## NtkCp can not be registered anymore (but it used to work)

+NtkCp sometimes can not be registered, but Windows does not report any errors.
+One example situation is when a working NtkCp instance is unregistered, and re-registered (possibly after moving files to a different location).

+If registering gives no indication of errors, but the credential provider does not become available, try the following steps:

+- remove the registry entry `HKEY_CLASSES_ROOT\CLSID\{77E5F42E-B280-4219-B130-D48BB3932A04}`
+- register NtkCp
+- reboot the system

 ## Does NtkCp send the locally entered password to a remote server?

 No, only the username is sent to the Notakey API.